dougbtv/dougbtv.github.io/_posts/2017-07-18-openshift-ansible-lab-byo.markdown

 ---
 author: dougbtv
 comments: true
-date: 2017-07-18 14:00:07-05:00
+date: 2017-07-18 14:00:08-05:00
 layout: post
 slug: openshift-ansible-lab-byo
 title: BYOB - Bring your own boxen to an OpenShift Origin lab!
 category: nfvpe
 ---

 Let's spin up a [OpenShift Origin](https://www.openshift.org/) lab today, we'll be using [openshift-ansible](https://github.com/openshift/openshift-ansible) with a "BYO" (bring your own) inventory.
 Or I'd rather say "BYOB" for "Bring your own [boxen](https://en.wiktionary.org/wiki/boxen)".
 OpenShift Origin is the upstream OpenShift -- in short, OpenShift is a PaaS (platform-as-a-service), but one that is built with a distribution of Kubernetes, and in my opinion -- is so valuable because of its strong opinions, which guide you towards some best practices for using Kubernetes for the enterprise.
-In addition, we'll use my [openshift-ansible-bootstrap](https://github.com/dougbtv/openshift-ansible-bootstrap) which we can use to A. spin up some VMs to use in the lab, and/or B. Setup some basics on the host to make sure we can properly install OpenShift Origin.
+In addition, we'll use my team's [base-infra-bootstrap](https://github.com/redhat-nfvpe/base-infra-bootstrap) which we can use to A. spin up some VMs to use in the lab, and/or B. Setup some basics on the host to make sure we can properly install OpenShift Origin (which is the only thing I use that playbook for, to get a baseline OpenShift Origin environment).
 Our goal today will be to setup an OpenShift Origin cluster with a master and two compute nodes, we'll verify that it's healthy -- and we'll deploy a very basic pod.

-If you're itching to get your hands on the keyboard, skip down to "Clone Doug's `openshift-ansible-bootstrap`" to omit the intro.
+If you're itching to get your hands on the keyboard, skip down to "Clone Doug's `base-infra-bootstrap`" to omit the intro.

 ## What, exactly, are we going to deploy?